Vitamin B12 And Alcohol – Nutrient Deficiency And Repair

 vitamin b12 and alcohol

 This is one of a series of articles on Fit Recovery about basic nutrients that are depleted by alcohol.
-The mainstream addiction treatment industry all but ignores the role of nutrition in healing from alcohol addiction.
+The mainstream addiction treatment industry all but ignores the role of nutrition in healing from addiction.
 This glaring omission causes an incredible amount of preventable suffering.

 Why Do We Need Vitamin B12?